lucidarch/docs/content/introduction/_index.md

 {{% caption "Clear and precise composition of objects." %}}

 {{% alert info %}}
-{{% icon name="fa-archway" size="16px" %}} You're in the right place!
+{{% icon name="fa-archway" size="16px" %}}&nbsp;You're in the right place!
 {{% /alert %}}

 ## Lucid • Laravel

 Within controllers and commands, our application is prone to disorder due to the high degree of autonomy in MVC.
 Lucid fills that gap to complete the chain of Laravel's MVC framework.

 The relationship between Laravel and Lucid is that they complete each other.
-Lucid will be the bond between the application's entry points and the components that do the actual work (classes, interfaces, design patterns etc.) securing code from meandering in drastic directions.
+Lucid will be the bond between the application's entry points and the units that do the actual work (classes, interfaces, design patterns etc.) securing code from meandering in drastic directions.

 ![Laravel & Lucid](/media/images/laravel-lucid.png)